friedt/progressbar-with-jest/README.md

 <li>'npm run build' will run eslint first and will build the project in production mode using Webpack and creates a 'dist' folder with all the built files which is the root folder of localhost</li>

 <li>'npm run dev' will build project in development mode </li>
+<li>'npm test' will start karma test runner to unit test the javascript files and watch in development mode, it will create a 'coverage' folder with html output to view the test report </li>
 </ul>

 TODO setup unit testing